 - The page restrictions dialog box is still accessible when when a page is in edit mode.

 Confluence's rich text editor now combines a number of its commonly used editing features into a new convenient 'Insert' menu.

 - The Horizontal line, Insert Symbol and Insert Emoticon Toolbar icons have been moved into the new insert menu.

 - The functionality to insert images, links or attachments into a page can now also be accessed from this menu.

 - The macro browser, as well as a number of commonly-used macros are conveniently accessible from this menu too.

 Macro Browser Smart Fields

-When using the, an 'auto-complete' feature is now provided on any parameters that require the entry of a single item, such as a page title, username or space key.
-This greatly facilitates the customisation of macros and minimises the need to know the exact item names in advance.
+When using the Macro Browser, an 'auto-complete' feature is now provided on any parameters that require the entry of a single item, such as a page title, username or space key.
+This greatly facilitates the customization of macros and minimizes the need to know the exact item names in advance.

 Edit Mode Exit Notification